 yield: 48 balls of fabulousness

-10 ounces cups organic, heavy cream
+10 ounces organic, heavy cream

 1 vanilla bean, split, seeds removed

 • place the chopped bittersweet chocolate in a large glass bowl. place a mesh strainer over the chocolate.